ROCm/rocSPARSE/docs/reference/level2.rst

 Sparse level 2 functions
 ********************************************************************

-This module holds all sparse level 2 routines.
+This module contains all sparse level 2 routines.

 The sparse level 2 routines describe operations between a matrix in sparse format and a vector in dense format.